Store Hours

 The diverse topography of this area means planting times vary widely.
 Desert areas are in Zones 7-10, depending on location, and areas with more elevation are in chillier Zones 4–6.
 Both mountains and deserts are susceptible to extreme conditions, so consider indoor gardening as a supplement to growing outdoors when and where you can.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+Compatible spring flower seeds, whether they're annuals or perennials, can also often get an indoor start.

 Start Seeds Indoors